Integrating experimental data with molecular simulations to investigate RNA structural dynamics: Discussion and perspective

 \section{Discussion and perspective}

 The integration of experimental data and atomistic MD simulations is a growing field of research.
 Herein, we gave an overview of the recent works done on this subject in the context of RNA molecules, summarized in Table~\ref{table}.
 A significant fraction of the papers discussed here were based on experimental data previously made available by other authors, also listed in Table~\ref{table}.
 In this respect, the effort to measure and publish data for systems that sometimes are not even biologically relevant is of great value for groups developing and applying integrative methods.
+Moreover, we stress that the interpretation of computational and experimental work is not easy, and that collaboration between computational and experimental groups is often required.
 In the following, we outline our perspective for this field, summarized in Box~1.

 An important limitation of the current approaches based on explicit solvent MD simulations is their significant computational cost.
 Enhanced sampling methods are thus increasingly adopted in the community.
 However, current applications are either addressing unstructured oligomers or larger but relatively structured RNAs.
 The simulation of highly flexible long non-coding RNAs might result in further challenges and require new methodological improvements.
 The limited accuracy of existing force fields makes it necessary to include many data points to construct realistic ensembles.
-Nevertheless, atomistic force fields are likely more accurate than the implicit-solvent models usually employed in the NMR and SAXS communities.
-A transition to using atomistic MD to interpret their data is already undergoing in several experimental laboratories.
+Experimental groups have been traditionally employing implicit-solvent modeling for structure determination and optionally short explicit-solvent refinements which can only account for minor conformational dynamics (see, e.g., Refs.~\cite{nozinovic2010high,roost2015structure,hartlmueller2017rna,nichols2018high,podbevvsek2018structural}, for NMR, and Refs.~\cite{bonilla2021viral,bonilla2022cryo}, for cryo-electron microscopy).
+Atomistic force fields are likely more accurate, and a transition to using extensive explicit-solvent MD to interpret their data is already undergoing in several experimental laboratories.